 A: Yes.
-The same rules apply to Insiders located outside the U.S. The SEC (the U.S. government agency in charge of investor protection) and the Financial Industry Regulatory Authority (a private regulator that oversees U.S. exchanges) securities routinely investigate trading in a company's securities conducted by individuals and firms based abroad.
+The same rules apply to Insiders located outside the U.S. The SEC (the U.S. government agency in charge of investor protection) and the Financial Industry Regulatory Authority (a private regulator that oversees U.S. securities exchanges) routinely investigate trading in a company's securities conducted by individuals and firms based abroad.
 In addition, as a Covered Person, our policies apply to you no matter where you work.

-Q: Am I restricted from trading securities of any companies other than the Company, for example a customer or competitor of the Company?

-A: Possibly.
-Insider trading laws generally restrict everyone aware of material nonpublic information about a company from trading in that company's securities, regardless of whether the person is directly connected with that company.
+- Q: Am I restricted from trading securities of any companies other than the Company, for example a customer or competitor of the Company? - Insider A: Possibly. trading laws generally restrict everyone aware of material nonpublic information about a company from trading in that company's securities, regardless of whether the person is directly with that connected company.
 Therefore, if you have material nonpublic information about any company, you should not trade in that company's securities.
-You should be particularly conscious of restriction if, through your position at the Company, you sometimes obtain confidential, material information about other companies and their business dealings with the Company.
+You should be particularly conscious of this restriction if, through your the Company, position at you sometimes obtain confidential. material information about other companies their business and dealings with the Company.
+For example, you may be involved in a proposed transaction involving a prospective business relationship or transaction with another company.
+If information about that transaction constitutes material nonpublic information that could impact company, another including а company not involved in the transaction, you could be liable for engaging in transactions involving the securities of such other company (as well as transactions involving Company securities. if that information is material to the Company).
+It is important to note that "materiality" is different for different companies.
+Information that is not material to the Company may be material to another company.